digst/DCAT-AP-DK/releases/v.2.0/docs/index.md

 <dt>Anvendelsesnote (en)</dt>
 <dd>This property refers to a page or document about this Dataset.</dd>
 <dt>Definition (en)</dt>
-<dd>A page or document about this thing.En side eller dokument vedrørende denne entitet.</dd>
+<dd>A page or document about this thing.En side eller et dokument vedrørende denne entitet.</dd>
 <dt>Multiplicitet</dt>
 <dd>0..*</dd>
 <dt>Kravniveau</dt>